 Enterprise leaders are finding that along with significant benefits, AI also brings in unique and unprecedented risks that need to be addressed.
-Just like any new technology, AI is a double-edged sword – but the edges are far more sharper and not fully understood.
+Just like any new technology, AI is a double-edged sword – but the edges are far sharper if not fully understood.

 Let’s explore some of the biggest and most common AI risks:

 Organizations today collect, integrate and harness humongous amounts of data from various sources.
 And AI needs this data to deliver accurate findings and recommendations.
 However, this data can also contain sensitive information related to customers and PII.
 Inadvertent usage of this data for AI algorithms can lead to non compliance risks related to General Data Protection Regulation (GDPR) or the California Consumer Privacy Act (CCPA).